 Laparoscopic Roux-en-Y gastric bypass (LRYGB) is a more complicated procedure than LAGB.
 It involves creation of a small stomach pouch and an outlet from the pouch directly into the upper intestine, where nutrients are absorbed.
 By doing this, the majority of the stomach is bypassed, and the pouch, which has less volume than the stomach did, fills more quickly and makes the person feel full and eat less.

 Gastric bypass also intentionally reduces the absorption of some nutrients into the bloodstream.
-This is because the enzymes that allow our bodies to break down and digest nutrients come from the stomach and the pancreas.
+This is because the enzymes which allow our bodies to break down and digest nutrients come from the stomach and the pancreas.
 After bypass, these enzymes travel downstream and don’t come into contact with the food eaten until later in the digestive process.
-Usually Dr. Sasse creates a length of intestine of 100 cm, although sometimes he creates longer segments for higher BMI patients.
+Board certified bariatric surgeon Dr. Sasse creates a length of intestine of 100 cm, although sometimes he creates longer segments for higher BMI patients.

 This first part of the intestine is not absorbing nutrients as it would normally because there are no digestive stomach and pancreatic enzymes present over the length of the first 100 cm.
 After that distance of intestinal length, the enzymes join the digesting food, and normal absorption of nutrients begins in the remaining length of the intestine.

 Will Roux-enY Gastric Bypass help me lose weight?